swyxio/brain/A - Mixtape/Mixtape Daily Business notes.md

 how fortnite broke the console oligopoly https://overcast.fm/+-qMxtsdDQ/44:00 cross platform play

+how the internet is breaking ecommerce https://overcast.fm/+3u0K-TaZc/10:00 ben evans on amazon impact and marketplace

 accredited investor laws
 super interesting point from tyler cowen here - overreaction from sarbanes oxley led to the “stay private for longer” phenomenon of the 2010s https://overcast.fm/+YNeQfQ8bU/23:00